dauwhe/why-books/EPUB-manifesto.md

 ### 4. Make change compelling

 Creating EPUB 3.2, or 3.0.2, is not going to make more people adopt a new version.
 The cost is too high; the benefits too small or too uncertain.
+Even if you think you can just run a script to update something small, do you really want to risk touching every single book you've ever published?
+Do you want to redo expensive QA?

+If we want people to upgrade, we need to create something worth upgrading to.
+I would love it if script worked everywhere, if I had persistent local storage, if I could have images that filled the reader's screen.

 ### 5. Build, then specify

-TK
+Yes, let's imagine and then create great new features.
+But let's make sure they work first, that people want them, that they're well designed, that reading systems can support them.
+EPUB has been a field where dreams are crushed—we built it, and they didn't come.
+The web community learned a long time ago that a specification isn't real until it's implemented, and you can't discover all the problems without using it.
+We must learn this lesson, and require multiple interoperable implementations before specifications are final.

+EPUB *has* evolved, but largely in ways we don't recognize.
+CSS Flexbox now works in iBooks, because the underlying browser engine was updated.
+How can our specs recognize when things like that happen?
+The state of the art will evolve.